stephenangelico/Merlins-Workshop/README.md

 Simple SSHFS wrapper for movie/disk server

-Use ONLY on LAN, and be sure you trust those on your LAN.
-Requires Pike 7.8 or greater.

 If you want to have a Linux NAS for music, movies or any Write Once Read Many collection, and you want to access it with your normal file manager, then SSHFS could be the tool for you!
 But suppose you want grant read-only access to your